Elm Park: Urban development

 Elm Park Garden City was a planned community by the developer Richard Costain and Sons Ltd., drawing on the ideas of the garden city movement.
 Costain purchased the land of Wyebridge, Elm and Uphavering farms for the development in 1933.
 Plans were announced for 7,000 houses on 600 acre of land for private sale in May 1933, and were submitted to Hornchurch Urban District Council in June.
 Costain negotiated a higher density of development than was usually permitted.
 In return the council achieved some improvements, including provision of wider roads, a bridge over the railway line, and the donation of land for Harrow Lodge Park.
 Costain built an estate office at the corner of Coronation Drive and Maylands Avenue that later became occupied by a real estate solicitor.

 Costain negotiated with the London, Midland and Scottish Railway to have a station built on the London to Southend railway that ran through the area and Elm Park Underground station, served by the District line of the London Underground, opened in 1935.
 The station and the Elm Park Garden City were officially opened by Hilton Young, Minister of Health in May 1935.
 Celebrations to mark the opening included a performance by the Dagenham Girl Pipers.
 The Assembly Hall, intended to be used as a recreation space and theatre, was given to the Elm Park Residents' Association, which was established in July 1935.
 The estate was marketed as "Elm Park Romford", with Romford approximately 2 mi to the north.
 A frequent bus service was provided from 1939.

 House building on the estate was halted by World War II.
 Because of the proximity of RAF Hornchurch the area was subject aerial bombing with some damage to the housing stock.
 After the war national housing policy had changed and Hornchurch Urban District Council deviated from the Costain plans to provide higher density social housing through compulsory purchase of the land, using loans from the Public Works Loan Board.
 By 1964 the council had created 1,146 council houses in Elm Park.

 Governance

-Elm Park is divided between the three wards of Elm Park, Hacton and St Andrew's, all within the London Borough of Havering.
-Each ward elects three councillors to Havering London Borough Council.
-The majority of Elm Park is within the Elm Park ward, but the area to the east of The Broadway and north of the railway is in St Andrew's ward; and the area to the south of the railway and to the east of The Broadway is in the Hacton ward.
-The Elm Park ward is in the Dagenham and Rainham UK Parliament constituency, with the Hacton and St Andrew's wards in the Hornchurch and Upminster constituency.
+Since the 2022 election, Elm Park is contained within the Elm Park ward of the London Borough of Havering.
+The ward elects three councillors to Havering London Borough Council.
+The majority of Elm Park is within Dagenham and Rainham UK Parliament constituency, but the area to the east of The Broadway and north of the railway is part of the Hornchurch and Upminster constituency.
 All of Elm Park is within the Havering and Redbridge London Assembly constituency.